 (3) The chief executive officer is to keep a register of system agreements and their contents.

-175. Termination of a system agreement
+175. Termination of system agreement

 The Minister may terminate a system agreement at any time if he or she is satisfied that the governing body of the system is not complying with the agreement.